July 16, 2022

 • Estimate how much overstock inventory has cost your organization in terms of carrying costs and obsolete parts.

-• Add the numbers for a total parts/inventory value.
+• Add the numbers for the total parts/inventory value.

 • Determine an average hourly labor amount wasted.